Global Energy & Climate Policy

 - Full Year

-The course will familiarise students with historical, technological, political, regulatory and economic aspects, drawing on a multitude of examples from both the Global North and South.
-More specifically, Global Energy and Climate Policy examines the changing role of crude oil, natural gas, coal, nuclear power and renewable power with a view to national energy portfolios, global energy markets and the challenge of mitigating global climate change.
-It investigates international regime formation and diplomacy in the energy and climate change fields, addresses geopolitical dimensions of energy supply and demand, and provides a close examination of regulatory approaches to cutting greenhouse gases and building a low-carbon economy.
+Climate change has, in turn, been described as a ‘super wicked problem’, the ‘ultimate collective action problem’, and the ‘defining issue of our time’.
+Energy production and consumption are both its main cause and the key to its solution.
+Solving the climate emergency requires ambitious policies to shift the world from its current carbon-intensive path to net-zero greenhouse gas (GHG) emissions by the middle of this century.
+This module aims to introduce students to the core themes and approaches in the study of global energy and climate policy as two interconnected fields.The module examines the historical, technological, political, regulatory and economic aspects of energy and climate change, drawing on examples from both the Global North and South.
+More specifically, Global Energy and Climate Policy critically reflects on the changing role of crude oil, natural gas, coal, nuclear power and renewable sources such as wind and solar PV with a view to national energy policies, global energy markets and the challenge of effectively addressing climate change.
+It investigates international regime formation and diplomacy in the energy and climate change fields, addresses energy security and the geopolitical dimensions of energy supply and demand, and provides a close examination of regulatory approaches to reducing GHG emissions and building the low-carbon economy of the future.

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-The course will be taught over 20 weeks with one 90 minute lecture and one 1 hour tutorial per week.
+The course will be taught over 20 weeks with one 1 hour lecture and one 1 hour tutorial per week.

 Method of assessment

-- Assessment one (3000 words); 20%
+- Assessment one (2000 words); 30%

-- Assessment two (3000 words); 20%
+- Assessment two (2000 words); 30%

-- Unseen written examination; 50%
+- Unseen written examination; 30%